 In our view, compliance should be seen as a powerful enabler.
 Fund managers should embrace global sentiments on compliance, marry it with a transformational mindset and unlock enterprise value.
 Compliance, it seems, does go beyond the cost agenda.

-This article was written by Director Dennis Lee, Senior Manager Daniel Lim and Assistant Manager Alvin Mun of our Risk Advisory division and published in the Business Times on 23 December 2015.
+This article was written by Partner Dennis Lee, Senior Manager Daniel Lim and Assistant Manager Alvin Mun of our Risk Advisory division and published in the Business Times on 23 December 2015.